Alcohol withdrawal syndrome: Protracted withdrawal

-A protracted alcohol withdrawal syndrome occurs in many with Alcohol Use Disorder (AUD) when withdrawal symptoms continue beyond the acute withdrawal stage but usually at a subacute level of intensity and gradually decreasing with severity over time.
+A protracted alcohol withdrawal syndrome occurs in many with alcohol use disorder (AUD) when withdrawal symptoms continue beyond the acute withdrawal stage, but usually at a subacute level of intensity and gradually decreasing in severity over time.
 This syndrome is sometimes referred to as the post-acute-withdrawal syndrome.
 Some withdrawal symptoms can linger for at least a year after discontinuation of alcohol.
-Symptoms can include a craving for alcohol, inability to feel pleasure from normally pleasurable things (known as anhedonia), clouding of sensorium, disorientation, nausea and vomiting or headache.
+Symptoms can include a craving for alcohol, inability to feel pleasure from normally pleasurable things (known as anhedonia), clouding of sensorium, disorientation, nausea and vomiting, or headache.

 Insomnia is a common protracted withdrawal symptom that persists after the acute withdrawal phase of alcohol.
-Insomnia has also been found to influence relapse rate.
-Studies have found that magnesium or trazodone can help treat the persisting withdrawal symptom of insomnia in AUD recovery.
-Insomnia can be difficult to treat in these individuals because many of the traditional sleep aids (e.g., benzodiazepine receptor agonists and barbiturate receptor agonists) work via a GABA_{A} receptor mechanism and are cross-tolerant with alcohol.
+Insomnia has also been found to influence relapse rates.
+Studies have found that magnesium or trazodone can help treat the persistent withdrawal symptom of insomnia in AUD recovery.
+Insomnia can be difficult to treat in these individuals because many of the traditional sleep aids (e.g., benzodiazepines) work via a GABA_{A} receptor mechanism and are cross-tolerant with alcohol.
 However, trazodone is not cross-tolerant with alcohol.
 The acute phase of the alcohol withdrawal syndrome can occasionally be protracted.
 Protracted delirium tremens has been reported in the medical literature as a possible but unusual feature of alcohol withdrawal.

 Pathophysiology

-Chronic use of alcohol leads to changes in brain chemistry especially in the GABAergic system.
-Various adaptations occur such as changes in gene expression and down regulation of GABA_{A} receptors.
-During acute alcohol withdrawal, changes also occur such as upregulation of alpha4 containing GABA_{A} receptors and downregulation of alpha1 and alpha3 containing GABA_{A} receptors.
-Neurochemical changes occurring during alcohol withdrawal can be minimized with drugs which are used for acute detoxification.
-With abstinence from alcohol and cross-tolerant drugs these changes in neurochemistry may gradually return towards normal.
+Chronic use of alcohol leads to changes in brain chemistry, especially in the GABAergic system.
+Various adaptations occur, such as changes in gene expression and downregulation of GABA_{A} receptors.
+During acute alcohol withdrawal, changes also occur, such as upregulation of alpha4-containing GABA_{A} receptors and downregulation of alpha1 and alpha3-containing GABA_{A} receptors.
+Neurochemical changes occurring during alcohol withdrawal can be minimized with drugs that are used for acute detoxification.
+With abstinence from alcohol and cross-tolerant drugs, these changes in neurochemistry may gradually return towards normal.
 Adaptations to the NMDA system also occur as a result of repeated alcohol intoxication and are involved in the hyper-excitability of the central nervous system during the alcohol withdrawal syndrome.
 Homocysteine levels, which are elevated during chronic drinking, increase even further during the withdrawal state, and may result in excitotoxicity.
 Alterations in ECG (in particular an increase in QT interval) and EEG abnormalities (including abnormal quantified EEG) may occur during early withdrawal.
-Dysfunction of the hypothalamic–pituitary–adrenal axis and increased release of corticotropin-releasing hormone occur during both acute as well as protracted abstinence from alcohol and contribute to both acute and protracted withdrawal symptoms.
+Dysfunction of the hypothalamic–pituitary–adrenal axis and increased release of corticotropin-releasing hormone occur during both acute and protracted abstinence from alcohol and contribute to both acute and protracted withdrawal symptoms.
 Anhedonia/dysphoria symptoms, which can persist as part of a protracted withdrawal, may be due to dopamine underactivity.